TimeToogo/RapidRoute/README.md

 Compilation
 ===========

-Given that this library route definitions compiles to plain PHP, there are much room for optimization.
-The current approach is using a tree structure matching by each segment in a uri (`'/shop/product'` is composed of the `'shop'` and `'product'` segments).
+Given that this library compiles route definitions to plain PHP, there is much room for optimization.
+The current approach is using a tree structure matching each segment in a uri (`'/shop/product'` is composed of the `'shop'` and `'product'` segments).
 Currently the structure is compiled to nested `switch` and `if` blocks using optimized comparisons where applicable.